-In consultation with the appropriate Department Chair, the Registrar will evaluate credit for all course work completed from a regionally accredited college or university in accordance with courses of study and requirements for graduation at Our Lady of Holy Cross College.
+The Admissions Office will perform the initial evaluation of credits for all course work completed from a regionally accredited college or university.
+The review will be conducted in accordance with courses of study and requirements for graduation at Our Lady of Holy Cross College (OLHCC).
 Courses taken at a regionally accredited college or university in which a grade of D or below was earned are not accepted for transfer credit.
-Only 66 semester hours of credit are transferable from an accredited community college.
+Only sixty-six semester hours of credit are transferable from an accredited college or university, unless otherwise stated for a particular course of study.
+The Registrar or his/her designee is responsible for the final evaluation of credits.